jpnm561/HAR-UP/FeatureExtraction/README.md

 ## Directory arrangement

 The feature extraction program works by reading hte desired subject and activity trial files.
 This means that the program reads individual trial files and not the complete data set file.
-The directory arrangement is the following:
+The directory arrangement required to tun this program is the following:

-    ParentFolder\Subject#\Activity#\Trial#\Subject#Activity#Trial#.csv
+    ParentFolder\
+                \Subject#\
+                         \Activity$\
+                                   \Trial%\
+                                          \Subject#Activity$Trial%.csv

 If the program is run as it is, the features will be stored in the same folder as the trial data files, and a single file (containign all features for a specified time window) will be created in the parent folder (where the Subject folders are stored).